Leadership Awards

 • Student Success: The recipient should demonstrate actions that result in a positive impact on the personal and academic success of the students involved in the organization.

-• Commitment to Inclusivity: Consideration will be given to student organization advisors who foster an inclusive and welcoming environment within the organization and at UMD, promoting diversity and ensuring that all members feel valued and included.
+• Commitment to Inclusivity and Belonging: Consideration will be given to academic advisors who foster an inclusive and welcoming environment at UMD, ensuring that all students feel a sense of belonging.

-• Nominators may be any current UMD student, faculty, or staff.
-Preference will be given to nominations from students who are members of the organization.
+• Nominators may be any current UMD student, faculty, staff, or alumni, but at least one nominator must be a student that is a current member of the advisor’s organization.

 Recent Recipients